Locations:

 A note from Cleveland Clinic

 Granulocytes are an essential part of your immune system.
 These cells help defend your body against a variety of infections.
-But if you have too many granulocytes in your blood, it could indicate a more serious health issue.
-If you have granulocytosis, your healthcare provider will start looking for the root cause of your problem.
+But having too many granulocytes in your blood could indicate a health issue.
+If you have granulocytosis, your healthcare provider will start looking for the cause.
 Once that’s determined, they’ll design a personalized treatment plan.
 If cancer is part of your diagnosis, talk to your healthcare provider about the many resources and support groups available to you.

 Medically Reviewed